Learning Action Conditions from Instructional Manuals for Instruction Understanding: Training With Weak Supervision

 \subsubsection{Keywords}

-In~\tbref{tab:keywords_details} we list the major keywords that are considered in this work.
-As illustrated in the second row of~\tbref{tab:heus_sample_table}, keywords are utilized so as the text segments separated with respect to them can be properly linked.
-Different keywords and their positions within sentences (or paragraphs) can lead to different directions of the linkages, \eg \underline{before} and \underline{after} are two keywords that intuitively can lead to different directions if they are placed at non-beginning positions.
+\tbref{tab:keywords_details} lists the major keywords that are considered in this work.
+Denote a text segment as $a_i$, keywords are utilized so as the text segments separated with respect to them, \ie $a_1$ and $a_2$, can be properly linked.
+Different keywords and their positions within sentences can lead to different \textit{directions} of the linkages, \ie $a_1 \rightleftarrows a_2$ (see second row of~\tbref{tab:heus_sample_table}, note that here condition labels are not yet determined).
+For example, keywords \underline{before} and \underline{after} intuitively can lead to different directions if they are placed at non-beginning positions.
 We follow the rules listed in~\tbref{tab:keywords_details} to decide the directions.